-There is no specific treatment for COVID-19 (coronavirus).
-But many of the symptoms of COVID-19 can be treated at home.
-About 80% of people can recover at home and without needing to go to hospital.
+There is no specific treatment for COVID-19.
+But many of the symptoms can be treated at home.

 The most important thing you can do is to protect others from catching COVID-19.
 It is especially important to protect people at higher risk from COVID-19.